 Dodge, duck, dip, dive and dodge!
 Spine tingling stuff.

-In remembrance of that famous day, we have rated the performance of each player out of 10.
+We have rated the performance of each player out of 10.
 Here's what we thought of them.

 Globo Gym Purple Cobras